 - Air pollution is a principal cause of respiratory ailments.

-- The president highlighted his principal concerns in his speech.
+- The president highlighted her principal concerns in her speech.

 - He is the principal cellist in the orchestra.